Lycodon striatus: Geographical range

 Lycodon striatus is found in Afghanistan, India (Andhra Pradesh, Tamil Nadu, Gujarat, Karnataka, Madhya Pradesh, Maharashtra, Punjab and Uttar Pradesh), eastern and north-eastern Iran, Nepal, Pakistan, Sri Lanka, western Tajikistan, southern Turkmenistan (Kopet Dagh) and Uzbekistan.

 Description

 Lycodon striatus is dark brown or black above, with white transverse spots or crossbands, which are widely separated anteriorly.
 The sides are lineolated with white, with a black spot corresponding to each white crossband.
 The upper lip and ventrum are uniform white (coloration in alcohol).
 The longest adult known to George Albert Boulenger in 1893 was 43 cm in total length, with a tail 7.5 cm long.

 The head is only slightly distinct from the neck, and the snout is flattened.
 There are 8 upper labials, the first and second contacting the nasal scale.

 Taxonomy

 Lycodon striatus was first described in 1802 by George Shaw, as Coluber striatus; its type locality was "Vizagapatam and Hyderabad".
-Three subspecies are recognised, including the nominate race:
+Two subspecies are recognised, including the nominate race: